olliemath/Python-TinyEvolver/README.md

 ## Installation
 Installation requires Python 2.6+ or Python 3.4+.

+The best way to install the latest stable version is with pip: `pip install tinyevolver`.

-To install from source, simply clone into a directory, then from that directory run
+If you want to install from source, simply clone into a directory, then from that directory run
 ```
 python setup.py install
 ```